japaneseTemmie/UndertaleRemap/README.md

 `sudo python3 path/to/main.py`

 if you're using a venv change the python3 to the path of the interpreter in the venv.

+To exit the script, hold the SHIFT key.

 # Extending the program